 If you recently hit a milestone birthday and entered a new decade like your forties or fifties and so forth, the ranges for each cardio fitness category adjust so, you might see a change to your overall fitness level–usually a boost!

-Make sure that your watch isn’t power saving during workouts
+Make sure that your watch isn’t power-saving during workouts

 - On your Apple Watch, tap Settings > Workout app.
 Or, on your iPhone, open the Watch app > My Watch > Workout.

-- Turn Power Saving Mode off.
+- Turn Low Power Mode (previously called Power Saving Mode) off.

 Verify your watch’s battery has a reasonable charge available